firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/like.md

 +----------+----------+-------------------------+
 ```

-Note that the following would return no results, as `LIKE` match case-sensitively, unlike `ILIKE`:
+Note that the following would return no results, as `LIKE` matches case-sensitively, unlike `ILIKE`:

 ```sql
 SELECT